 As speech therapist Kathleen Donohue says, “Many people wait until things get really bad before they seek out a speech therapist.
 That makes it a lot harder to break bad habits.
 If you see a speech therapist early on and often, not only can you delay the onset of particular symptoms, but you can build muscle memory that will help you keep some symptoms at bay as your Parkinson’s progresses.”

-Later this month, Kathleen will share some practical actions you can take every day to improve your speech.
-In the meantime, watch as Keely McMahan, CCC-SLP and Meg Hudson, OTD, OTR/L, demonstrate LSVT BIG® and LOUD® exercises you can try today to improve vocal loudness.
+Kathleen shares here some practical actions you can take every day to improve your speech.
+You can also watch as Keely McMahan, CCC-SLP and Meg Hudson, OTD, OTR/L, demonstrate LSVT BIG® and LOUD® exercises you can try today to improve vocal loudness.

 T’ai Chi integrates elements of balance, flexibility and coordination (motor function) with focused mental attention and multitasking (cognitive function).
 Findings show that individuals who participate in these exercises experience improvements in Parkinson’s related motor symptoms, balance and mobility as well as a reduced number of falls.
 The research also indicates that engagement in these exercises helps to significantly reduce depression.